visgl/deck.gl/docs/upgrade-guide.md

 ### CARTO module

-- `credentials` parameter has been renamed to `config`.
-- `setDefaultCredentials` will be removed in future versions.
-Use `setConfig` instead.
 - `CartoBQTilerLayer` will be removed in future versions.
 Use `CartoLayer` with `type=MAP_TYPES.TILESET`.
 - `CartoSQLLayer` will be removed in future versions.
 Use `CartoLayer` with `type=MAP_TYPES.SQL`.